biancamika/digital-garden/content/notes/3. Permanent Notes/Willpower and motivation is finite.md

 ---
-title: Willpower and motivation is finite
+title: "Willpower and motivation is finite"
 ---
 ## Reference
 - **Source:** [[In Online Ed Content Is No Longer King - Cohorts Are - Essay]]